18F/identity-idp/README.md

 #### Running Tests in Docker

-* After Docker is set up you can run the entire suite with `docker-compose run web make test`.
-This take a long time.
+* After Docker is set up you can run the entire suite with `docker-compose run web bundle exec rspec`.
+This takes a while.
 * You can run a one-off test with `docker-compose run web bundle exec rspec spec/file.rb`
-* If the cluster is already running you can run the test on those containers `docker-compose exec web bundle exec rspec spec/file.rb`
+* If the cluster is already running you can run the test on those containers using `exec` instead of `run`: `docker-compose exec web bundle exec rspec spec/file.rb`